William Cook

 intelligence may be deeply connected to the ability to generate, transfer, constrain, and validate abstract relational structures across distant domains of information.

-Under this model:
+Under this framework:

 - abstraction is not intelligence itself,